 Our English lessons are comprised of cross-curricular text based units.
 We aim for our English lessons to feed into other areas of learning as we believe children learn best through applying their knowledge across different learning areas.

 Our text based units allow us to explore both fiction and non-fiction and we cover different components and genres from the one text.
 We also integrate Spelling, Punctuation and Grammar (SPAG) into English lessons so the children are taught the appropriate skills through meaningful contexts.

 Children know specifically where and how they can improve their writing through our marking criteria and one to one verbal feedback with a teacher or LSP.

 Once every half term, children write in a writing portfolio.
 These books start in Reception (where child-initiated writing is also included to showcase independent writing and progress) and continue with the children up through to Year 1.
-Each year, children take their Big Write books with them from the following year so they can see the progression of their learning.
+Each year, children take their Big Write books with them to the following year so they can see the progression of their learning.

 Children are grouped according to their reading needs and working as a small group they complete one guided reading task each day.
 The guided read is led by the teacher and gives each child the chance to read aloud.
-After reading with the teacher, children complete a post-read task which is related to the text.
-Examples of post-read tasks are describing the main character, creating a different ending for your story, writing a list and finding an interesting fact.
+After reading with the teacher, children complete a post-reading task which is related to the text.
+Examples of post-reading tasks are describing the main character, creating a different ending for your story, writing a list and finding an interesting fact.
 During the week, the children also complete a handwriting activity based on the week's spellings.
 In addition to this, the children complete a grammar and punctuation task linked to the National Curriculum statements for that year group.
 The children are also given the opportunity for a free read which is designed to encourage them to read for pleasure.